REstart San Diego

 The REstart Program partners with several local San Diego shelters, including the YWCA, PATH San Diego, and Father Joe’s Villages.
 Our partner agencies recommend individuals who are interested and qualified to interview for the REstart Program.
 In order to be a REstart candidate, applicants must:

-• Be at least 18 years of age
+• Be at least 18 years old

 • Have a high school diploma or the equivalent

-• Be bondable
+• Be bondable in the state of California

 Can someone apply for the REstart Program if they are not enrolled at one of our community partners (e.g., YWCA, PATH, Father Joe’s Villages)?